AthDGC: An Open Diachronic Greek Treebank with Indo-European Parallels

 1.2 Repository location

 AthDGC is developed at the National and Kapodistrian University of Athens (NKUA), Division of Language-Linguistics, Department of English Language and Literature, School of Philosophy, under the direction of Prof. Nikolaos Lavidas.
-Compute is supplied by GRNET ARIS, allocation pa260305.
+Compute is supplied by GRNET ARIS, the Greek national high-performance computing cluster (a shared cluster of fast machines operated by the Greek Research and Technology Network for academic computational workloads), under allocation pa260305.

 2. Method